gitlabhq/gitlab-ci-runner/README.md

 CI_SERVER_URL=https://ci.example.com REGISTRATION_TOKEN=replaceme bundle exec ./bin/setup
 ```

+The registration token can be found at: <http://gitlab-ci-domain.com/admin/runners>, accessible through Header > Runners.

 SSH into your GitLab server and confirm to add host key to known_hosts:

 ```bash